 Dealing with legal situations that affect your family can be overwhelming for many people.
 Every family law case is different, because every family is different.
 At Mavinkurve & Patel, we devote our full time and resources to our family law practice.
 Our goal is to recognize each client’s needs at a vulnerable & often sensitive time while being attentive and responsive to these needs.
 Family law matters encompasses a broad range of issues which can present financial as well as emotional issues.
 Our lawyers are committed to helping families resolve their disputes and rebuild their lives.
-At Mavinkurve & Patel, we provide assistance with a broad range of matters related to family law, such as:
+At Mavinkurve & Patel, we provide assistance with a broad range of matters related to family law

 A divorce can be the most stressful and difficult time in a person’s life.
 The emotional stress, family uprooting, and financial uncertainty can create hardship for any family.
 At Mavinkurve & Patel, we are focused on helping our clients protect their rights and move forward after divorce.
 With strategy, foresight, and an in-depth knowledge of the law, we can provide the counsel and advocacy you need to successfully resolve your dispute.
 Our customized solutions may provide you with the long-lasting legal protection that you need.
 Mavinkurve & Patel’s experienced divorce attorneys understand the toll a divorce can exert on a family and seek to make it go as smoothly as possible.
 Negotiating a friendly settlement is our first priority, but we will not hesitate to assertively litigate if necessary.
 You can be confident in the support of our legal team and be rest assured that when you choose to work with our firm, your case and future are in good hands.